-Both cities are longtime tourism destinations, which has both positive and negative consequences.
-For example, the touristy “Romantic Zone” in Puerto Vallarta is about the least romantic environment I’ve ever seen… similar to Mazatlán’s Golden Zone.
+Both cities are long time tourism destinations, which has both positive and negative consequences.
+For example, the touristy “Romantic Zone” in Puerto Vallarta is about the least romantic environment I’ve ever seen… it’s similar to Mazatlán’s Golden Zone.
 Read more on the ups and downs of living in a tourist destination here.

-English is widely spoken in both cities, and both are popular among American and Canadian expats.
+English is widely spoken in both cities, and both are popular with American and Canadian expats.

-The infrastructure is good in both PV and Mazatlán, not only for the practical stuff (water, electricity, cable, internet, etc.), but also with respect to tourism infrastructure, with restaurants, nightlife, and activities.
+The infrastructure is good in both PV and Mazatlán; not only for the practical stuff (water, electricity, cable, internet, etc.) but also with respect to their tourism infrastructure, with restaurants, nightlife, and activities.

-The cost of living is close between PV and Mazatlán in the expat areas.
+The cost of living is similar between PV and Mazatlán in the expat areas.
 The statistical data I found claims Mazatlán to be a bit cheaper, but only by 11% overall.
 In many categories, they’re too close to call.
-Mazatlán has a “real” city behind the coastal areas in which you can live very inexpensively.
-But, since expats almost never live there, I don’t think it’s fair to include those areas in a cost analysis.
+Mazatlán has a “real”, working-class city behind the coastal areas, in which you can live very inexpensively.
+But since expats almost never live there, I don’t think it’s fair to include those areas in a cost analysis.

-Both cities can be very walkable if you settle in the right place—many expats live without a car.
-And both cities offer tranquil beachfront neighborhoods, which are completely residential and free from the trappings of tourism.
+Both cities can be very walkable, if you settle in the right place.
+Many expats live without a car.
+And both offer tranquil beachfront neighborhoods, which are completely residential and free from the trappings of tourism.

 Finally, the cost of living is very low right now in both places, thanks to a U.S. dollar that’s very strong by historic standards.
-Based on exchange rates, the U.S. dollar has about 79% more buying power than it had in 2008.
-And the Canadian dollar is also near record highs against the Mexican peso.
+Based on exchange rates, prices are less than half of what they were in 2008.
+And the Canadian dollar is also at record highs against the Mexican peso.

 Here are some areas where the cities are different, along with my opinion as to which is better.

 Mazatlán wins this category, with miles of contiguous beaches.
 Compared to those in PV, they’re larger and relatively uncrowded.
-The longest beach, at three miles long (almost 5 km), is along Avenida del Mar.
-There’s no construction on the beach, making it 100% accessible from the boardwalk.
-The Cerritos beach is also three miles long.
+The longest beach, at 3 miles long (almost 5 km), is along Avenida del Mar.
+There’s no construction on the beach, so it’s 100% accessible from the boardwalk.
+The Cerritos beach is also 3 miles long.

-At five miles (8 km), Mazatlán’s boardwalk (malecón) is claimed to be the longest uninterrupted boardwalk in the world.
+Mazatlán’s boardwalk (malecón) is claimed to be the longest uninterrupted boardwalk in the world, at 5 miles (8 km).

 Puerto Vallarta takes this one easily.
 Even though Mazatlán is almost twice the size of Puerto Vallarta, PV has far more restaurants and cafés of the type an expat or visitor would seek out.